Facts About Heat-related Illness

 What causes heat-related illness?

-Heat-related illnesses, like heatstroke, occur when your body can’t keep itself cool.
+Heat-related illnesses, such as heat stroke, occur when your body can’t keep itself cool.
 The body normally cools itself by sweating.
 As sweat evaporates from the skin, it lowers body temperature.
 But on hot, humid days, moisture in the air keeps sweat from evaporating fast enough.
 When this happens, body temperature can rise and you may start to feel sick.

 What are some types of heat-related illness?

-- Heat cramps—these are short, severe cramps in the muscles of the leg, arm or abdomen which can happen during or after heavy exercise in extreme heat.
+- Heat cramps: These are short, severe cramps in the muscles of the leg, arm or abdomen that can happen during or after heavy exercise in extreme heat.
 Heavy sweating uses up the body’s supply of salts, which causes the cramps.
 Heat cramps also may be a symptom of heat exhaustion.

 How are heat-related illnesses treated?

 For heat cramps:

 - Stop all activity and sit quietly in a cool place.